 Can I use online CCNA pass-rate percentages for planning?

-Treat them as unsupported unless Cisco publishes the percentage with a clear denominator, time window, candidate population, and attempt type.
+Treat them as unsupported unless their source defines the denominator, time window, candidate population, exam version, and attempt type, and that source has been independently verified.
 A confident-looking percentage from a prep page is not official evidence.

 What should I use instead of the CCNA pass rate?

-Use Cisco's official exam facts, a lab-based study plan, O*NET task context, BLS occupation context, and local employer language.
+Use Cisco's official exam facts, a lab-based study plan, O*NET task context, BLS occupation context, and local hiring language.
 Those inputs are sourceable and more useful than an unsupported pass-rate figure.

 Does CCNA guarantee a networking job?

-No. CCNA can be a useful networking signal, but it does not guarantee a job, salary, interview, or placement.
+No. CCNA can be a useful networking signal, but it does not by itself get you hired.
 Pair it with labs, troubleshooting evidence, and target-role research.

 How does AI change CCNA preparation?